dancer1325/grafana/docs/sources/panels-visualizations/configure-standard-options/index.md

 - [Trend](ref:trend)
 - [XY chart](ref:xy-chart)

-{{< /column-list >}}

 ## Standard options

 This section explains all available standard options.

-To set these options, expand the **Standard options** section in the panel editor pane.
-Most field options won't affect the visualization until you click outside of the field option box you're editing or press Enter.
+To set these options, expand the **Standard options** section in the panel editor pane
+* Most field options won't affect the visualization until you click outside of the field option box you're editing or press Enter.

 {{< admonition type="note" >}}
 Not all of the options listed apply to all visualizations with standard options.